Skip to main content

 • Dents to your mailbox and other soft metals on your property

-loose granules in gutter
+loose asphalt granules in gutter

-loose granules on the ground
+loose asphalt granules on the ground

 3. Missing, lifted, or creased shingles